Scotland Malawi Partnership: Forums

 The different forums host meetings throughout the year in order to discuss relevant issues in Malawi and exchange advice and expertise on each topic.
 Members are welcome to join any forum.
 The partnership also actively encourages anyone with links or interests in Malawi to attend the forums to share or develop their knowledge and views.

-The partnership has also launched a new youth membership category with an event at the Scottish Parliament in November 2012.
+The partnership has also launched a youth membership category at the Scottish Parliament in 2012.
 The event was attended by over 200 guests including Minister for External Affairs and International Development, Humza Yousaf MSP, and Maureen Watt MSP.
-It was primarily a networking event; aimed at enabling schools, young people aged 16–24, charities, and organisations with links or interests in Malawi to share their ideas, knowledge and experience.
-The youth membership category successfully signed up nearly 100 new members at the event.
+It was a networking event; aimed at enabling schools, young people aged 16–24, charities, and organisations with interests in Malawi to share their knowledge.
+The youth membership grew by nearly 100 new members.

 Princess Anne is the Honorary Patron of the SMP as was the late Malawian President Dr Bingu wa Mutharika.